memopussle/Clothing-shop-react/README.md

 ### Built With

-Technogies that I used to build this application: Nextjs, Sanity, Reactjs, JavaScript, Stripe and Framer Motion.
+Technogies that I used to build this application: Nextjs, Sanity, Reactjs, JavaScript, Stripe, Context API and Framer Motion.
+Context API simplifies the props process by store them globally.
 I choose Nextj because this framework can handle both front-end and back-end configurations needed for React.
 Also, I used the Sanity platform for data storage and content management.
 Nextjs and Sanity work perfectly together for the back and front end without needing node js, express and MongoDB.

 [![Technologies used](https://skills.thijs.gg/icons?i=react,nextjs,js&theme=light)](https://skills.thijs.gg)